menixator/procella/README.md

 was made with sending HI signals for different durations to signify a LO and a HI.
-Using this method, to send all HI 64 bits, it would take at least `(64*2n)` milliseconds(`2n` because there should be a LO signal segregating the HIs) where `n` is the minimum duration that the gpio pin can be HI or LO and be noticable on the microbit on the other end.
+Using this method, to send all HI 64 bits, it would take at least `(64*2n)` milliseconds(`2n` because there should be a LO signal segregating the HIs) where `n` is the minimum duration that the GPIO pin can be HI or LO and be noticeable on the microbit on the other end.

 Through various tests, I have narrowed down the value to about `35-40`ms.  So,